appcypher/viper/NOTES.md

     problem:
     - both are still not destroyed
-    - recursive avalanche of children refs decrementing
+    - avalanche of children refs decrement
     """

     print('Hello!')
     ```

-    Since lifetimes can be tracked statically, I don't see the runtime benefit of this approach.
+    Since lifetimes can be tracked statically, I don't see the runtime benefit of ARC.

-- Static Reference Tracking
+- Static Reference Tracking (SRT)

-    Static Reference Tracking (STR) is a garbage collection technique that tracks objects' lifetimes at compile-time.
+    SRT is a garbage collection technique that tracks objects' lifetimes at compile-time.

     - Non-concurrent programs